BiezdarJS/wyszukiwarka-filmow/README.md

 # Wyszukiwarka Filmów

-Narzędzie do wyszukiwania filmów przy połączeniu z zewnętrznym API :)

-Wyszukiwarka filmów wykoszystuje następujące narzędzia:
-1. VanillaJS -> różne eventy do filtrowania wyników
-2. Webpack

-Po pobraniu paczki należy dodać paczki 'npm i'  aby pobrać niezbędne paczki NPM dla działania aplikacji.
-Uruchomienie projektu przez komendę 'npx webpack serve'
+Movies search tool connected to an external API :)

+The following technologies were used:
+VanillaJS -> various events to filter the results webpack

+# Setup
+After downloading the package, add the 'npm i' packages to download the necessary NPM packages for the application to work.
+Starting the project by the 'npx webpack serve' command